 - Right to privacy: China’s exertion of influence and surveillance of the Tibetan diaspora in Switzerland are increasing.
 This is also confirmed by the Federal Intelligence Service.

 What the STP is doing

-The campaign “Rights for Tibetans – also in Switzerland!” is supported by the STP and its partner organisations: the Tibetan Youth Association in Europe (TYAE), the Swiss-Tibetan Friendship Association (GSTF), the Tibetan Community in Switzerland and Liechtenstein (TCSL), and the Tibetan Women’s Organisation in Switzerland (TWOS).
-In a report, these organisations shed light on the situation of Tibetans in Switzerland and, in September 2018, submitted a petition.
+Together with its partner organisations, the Tibetan Youth Association in Europe (TYAE), the Swiss-Tibetan Friendship Association (STFA), the Tibetan Community in Switzerland and Liechtenstein (TCSL), and the Tibetan Women’s Organisation in Switzerland (TWOS), the STP published a report shedding light on the situation of Tibetans in Switzerland and, in September 2018, submitted a petition.
 In the latter, 11,330 people called on the Federal Council and the parliament to better protect the rights of Tibetans in Switzerland.

 Tibetans in Switzerland

 Tibetans in Switzerland are well integrated.
 However, their situation has worsened in recent years.